iterative/dvc.org/content/docs/studio/user-guide/billing-and-payment.md

 A detailed comparison of the different plans can be found in the Iterative Studio [pricing page](https://studio.iterative.ai/pricing).

-## How to sign up for the Team or Enterprise plan
+## How to sign up for the Team or Enterprise plans

 When you sign up, you're on the **Free plan** by default.
 To switch to the **Team plan**, [create a team] first, then go to the [team settings] and click